AdobeDocs/analytics.en/help/import/data-sources/getting-started.md

    1. Step 6: Review the summary, showing the dimension(s) and metric(s) that will be included in the template file.
    1. Step 7: Click the **[!UICONTROL Download]** button to download the data sources template file.
 Also note the login credentials to the FTP site, as they will be used shortly.
 1. The data source is now created; the next step is to give it data to process.
 Open the downloaded file in your desired text editor.
-1. The template file contains two comment lines (starting with "`#`"), and a header row:
+1. The template file contains three lines; two comment lines (starting with "`#`"), and a header row:

    ```text
    # Generic Data Source (Summary Data Only) template file (user: 123456789 ds_id: 2)